theheking/intro-to-r/content/2_datatypes.md

 > Using model_org[c()]
 >
 >
 > 2) However, this is laborious.
-If we were dealing with a much longer vector- we can use the `seq()` function to quickly create sequences of numbers.
+If we were dealing with a much longer vector- we can use the `seq()` function to create sequences of numbers quickly.
 > Use the help command to find how to form that repeating element.
 Fill in the blank to select the even elements of model_org using the seq() function.
 >